 Songwriters can only affiliate with one society at a time.
 If you are a BMI-affiliated songwriter who is publishing only your own songs, your publishing company only needs to be affiliated with BMI; you do not need to join any other PRO.
 However, if you publish songs by writers who are members of other performing rights societies, you must establish a publishing company that is affiliated with each society that represents one of your writers, and each of these companies needs to have a different name.

 As a publisher you will be required to register your songs with BMI by using a “Work Registration” form—available online at www.bmi.com.
 On this form you provide information including the songs’ writer(s) and publisher(s); the percentage of ownership assigned to each; and contact information.

-The next step is to register the songs you’re representing with the Copyright Office in the name of your publishing company.
-If you have already copyrighted the songs in your name, you will need to file the appropriate forms to transfer the copyright(s) to your publishing company.
+To gain maximum protection, you will likely want to register the songs you publish with the U.S. Copyright Office.
+If you have already registered the songs in your own name, you will need to file the appropriate forms to transfer the copyright(s) to your publishing company.

 If you have followed the steps outlined above, you have now established a music publishing company.
 As a music publisher, you will be required to issue licenses (such as mechanical/recording licenses, print licenses, and synchronization licenses) for the songs you represent.
 But the more challenging task will be generating income by placing the songs you publish with successful recording artists, or on television and in films.